AntsInMyEy3sJohnson/hazeltest/README.md

 helm upgrade --install prometheus ./prometheus -n monitoring --create-namespace
 ```

 Note that this Prometheus instance is super simple -- it writes any metrics gathered to the Pod filesystem, for example, so as soon as the Pod's gone, so are the metrics.
-(Which is exactly what we want in a simple demo setup so as to save ourselves the hassle of setting up proper persistence and running clean-up jobs afterwards, but don't use this for production, obviously.)
+(Which is exactly what we want in a simple demo setup to save ourselves the hassle of setting up proper persistence and running cleanup jobs afterward, but don't use this for production, obviously.)

 By default, the Prometheus chart, too, exposes its workload by means of a `NodePort`-type Service, albeit this time on port `30090`.
-If you feel so inclined, therefore, you can once again fire up your browser and directly access Prometheus' UI, but without some queries to run, there won't be much to see.
+If you feel so inclined, therefore, you can once again fire up your browser and directly access Prometheus' UI, but without queries to run, there won't be much to see.
 Luckily, you won't have to type out and then manually run said queries -- the dashboards bundled with the Grafana Helm chart you're about to install will do that for you.

 #### Installing Grafana